Emerald: Emerald mines

 Emeralds in antiquity were mined in Ancient Egypt at locations on Mount Smaragdus since 1500 BC, and India and Austria since at least the 14th century AD.
 The Egyptian mines were exploited on an industrial scale by the Roman and Byzantine Empires, and later by Islamic conquerors.
 Mining in Egypt ceased with the discovery of the Colombian deposits.
-Today, only ruins remain.
+Today, only ruins remain in Egypt.

 Colombia is by far the world's largest producer of emeralds, constituting 50–95% of the world production, with the number depending on the year, source and grade.
 Emerald production in Colombia has increased drastically in the last decade, increasing by 78% from 2000 to 2010.
 The three main emerald mining areas in Colombia are Muzo, Coscuez, and Chivor.
 Rare "trapiche" emeralds are found in Colombia, distinguished by ray-like spokes of dark impurities.

 Zambia is the world's second biggest producer, with its Kafubu River area deposits (Kagem Mines) about 45 km southwest of Kitwe responsible for 20% of the world's production of gem-quality stones in 2004.
 In the first half of 2011, the Kagem Mines produced 3.74 tons of emeralds.

 Emeralds are found all over the world in countries such as Afghanistan, Australia, Austria, Brazil, Bulgaria, Cambodia, Canada, China, Egypt, Ethiopia, France, Germany, India, Kazakhstan, Madagascar, Mozambique, Namibia, Nigeria, Norway, Pakistan, Russia, Somalia, South Africa, Spain, Switzerland, Tanzania, the United States, Zambia, and Zimbabwe.
 In the US, emeralds have been found in Connecticut, Montana, Nevada, North Carolina, and South Carolina.
-In 1997, emeralds were discovered in the Yukon Territory of Canada.
+In 1998, emeralds were discovered in the Yukon Territory of Canada.

 Origin determinations

 Since the onset of concerns regarding diamond origins, research has been conducted to determine if the mining location could be determined for an emerald already in circulation.
 Traditional research used qualitative guidelines such as an emerald's color, style and quality of cutting, type of fracture filling, and the anthropological origins of the artifacts bearing the mineral to determine the emerald's mine location.
-More recent studies using energy dispersive X-ray spectroscopy methods have uncovered trace chemical element differences between emeralds, including ones mined in close proximity to one another.
+More recent studies using energy-dispersive X-ray spectroscopy methods have uncovered trace chemical element differences between emeralds, including ones mined in close proximity to one another.
 American gemologist David Cronin and his colleagues have extensively examined the chemical signatures of emeralds resulting from fluid dynamics and subtle precipitation mechanisms, and their research demonstrated the chemical homogeneity of emeralds from the same mining location and the statistical differences that exist between emeralds from different mining locations, including those between the three locations: Muzo, Coscuez, and Chivor, in Colombia, South America.